LoftyComet/MagicTapDemo/README.md

 ### Parameter modification

 If you want to modify the trigger parameters for Magic-Tap, please select the `AcceStimulate` Script attached to the `/show/showball/magic` GameObject in the demo scene.
-You can then adjust the parameters on this script to modify Magic-Tap's trigger parameters, where `Ab` represents `α` and `Vbc `represents `β`.
+You can then adjust the parameters on this script to modify Magic-Tap's trigger parameters.
+As in the paper, `alpha` represents the `acceleration` threshold parameter, and `beta` represents the `speed` threshold parameter.